-Challenges related to the application of LNG as fuel compared to existing applications
+Challenges related to the use of LNG as fuel compared to existing applications

-These new vessels must not only be the most competitive when put into service compared to (still) conventional ships but, moreover, the most competitive in the years to come, while complying with the increasing environmental demands of IMO MARPOL VI regarding emissions of SO_x, NO_x, diesel particles, and CO2.
-With coastal countries increasing their environmental consciousness of global warming by, Emission Controlled Areas will certainly be extended.
+These new vessels must be very competitive when put into service compared to (still) conventional ships and, moreover, the most competitive in the years to come, while complying with the increasing environmental demands of IMO MARPOL VI concerning emissions of SOx, NOx, diesel particles and CO2.
+With the increasing environmental consciousness of global warming by coastal countries, Emission Controlled Areas will certainly extend.
 UASC has opted for LNG as a fuel rather than investing in scrubbers and SCR's, and with this decision has accepted the role as market leader for LNG as a ship fuel with mega box container carriers and large scale bunkering.

-The challenges are related to pragmatic decisions for navigation in ECA only zones or globally, endurance, suitable LNG tank size, tank construction type and costs, the location of the tank in the ship and economy of retro-fitting and the selection of fuel gas supply system (F.G.S.S.), as well as the position of bunker stations and the vent mast for the least loss of precious container stowage space.
-The further development of efficient bunkering logistics along the trading routes with the availability of adequate LNG bunker quantities and refuelling without lost idle time is a further demand.
+Challenges are related to pragmatic decisions for navigation in ECA only zones or globally, endurance, suitable LNG tank size, tank construction type and costs, the location of the tank in the ship and economy of retrofitting, the selection of fuel gas supply system (F.G.S.S.), as well as the position of bunker stations and the vent mast for the least loss of precious container stowage space.
+Bunkering logistics along the trading routes need to be developed further regarding an adequate number of LNG bunker quantities.
+They also need to become more efficient to ensure ships can refuel without losing much time.

-Technical concept of UASC for A15 and A18 Class vessels
+Technical concept of UASC for 15,000 TEU and 18,800 TEU class vessels

-From the retro-fit perspective, it became evident that the cargo hold directly in front of the engine room would be the most suitable location, with short piping routes to the LNG tank.
-Further, a type 'B' tank has the greatest stowage density compared to several smaller cylindrical type 'C' tanks, and thus require far fewer container slot losses.
+From a retrofitting perspective, it became obvious that the cargo hold directly in front of the engine room would be the most suitable location, with short piping routes to the LNG tank.
+Further, a type 'B' tank will have a greatest stowage density compared to several smaller cylindrical type 'C' tanks, and thereby have far fewer container slot losses.
 The Approval in Principle (AIP) for the LNG plant design was obtained from DNV GL through technical cooperation between the UASC Newbuilding Team with HHI shipbuilders, Hyundai Engine & Machinery Division (HHI-EMD) and Japan Marine United Corporation (JMU) for the Self-supporting Prismatic-shape IMO type-B LNG Tank (IHI-SPB Tank).

 This was officially presented to HHI and UASC during the SMM exhibition in Hamburg in September 2014.
-The retrofit concept is based on the fact that the tank will be positioned between the longitudinal hold bulkheads with a safety distance between the outside insulation of the tank to shell of B/10.
+The retrofit concept is based on the fact that the tank will be positioned between the longitudinal hold bulkheads with a safety distance between the outside insulation of the tank to shell being B/10.
 The tank connection space, the Fuel Gas Supply System rooms and the LNG Bunker Stations are located above the tank.
 All the requirements follow the latest version of the IMO IGF-Code.